akito0107/generr/README.md

 $ generr -t userNotFound
 ```

-3. Then, you can get implementation file which named `userNotFound_impl.go`.
+3. Then, you can get implementation file which named `userNotFound_check.go`.
 This file contains the function which identifies whether given error is the one that we are defined before.

 ```go